-What’s surprising is that the living room, bedroom, and the master bathroom have it’s own climate control systems.
+What’s surprising is that the living room, bedroom, and master bathroom have it’s own climate control systems.
 Unfortunately, the A/C system makes a weird and kinda loud sound every now and then.
 Sound like water flowing in a pipe but loud.
 It only lasts for a few seconds but especially at night, you will notice it.
 As I am a deep sleeper, I have no issues with it, but could be for other kinds of sleepers.

-Both, the bedroom and living room, have floor to ceiling windows.
+Both, the bedroom and living room, have floor-to-ceiling windows.
 While there is one in the bedroom, there are two in the living room.
 There is no balcony and the view is facing east where you can see planes approaching both runways at LAX.
 Other than that, no interesting view.
 Pool-view rooms are located on the opposite side of the hotel tower.

 The main lights are controlled by motion sensors, which only work when it’s dark in the room.
 You can always turn the lights on manually by pressing the button below the motion sensor or even disabling the motion sensor altogether.

 One thing I missed in the room was a work desk.
 I used the large dining table, which was a perfect alternative and provided lots of space to set up.
 On the other side, it would be great to have a small corner in the room with a dedicated work desk and office chair.
-In that case, you can use the dining table, if you stay multiple days, without removing your set up every time.
+In that case, you can use the dining table, if you stay multiple days, without removing your setup every time.

 The Los Angeles Airport Marriott has quite a few things to offer for its guest.
-The lobby level, which I consider the main level of the building houses all the restaurants, bar and Starbucks besides of course the check-in counter.
+The lobby level, which I consider the main level of the building houses all the restaurants, bar, and Starbucks besides of course the check-in counter.
 There is a pretty well-sized gift shop next to the check-in area which offers more than just some snacks and drinks.
 You can buy souvenirs, postcards, some clothing and more here.
 Opposite of the gift shop are monitors showing departure times at LAX and two workstations to print boarding passes.
 The business center is in this hotel a FedEx business center offering also shipping solutions and more.
-This is convenient but I don’t like this kind of business centers, as you get charged for everything, even printing a piece of paper.
+This is convenient but I don’t like this kind of business center, as you get charged for everything, even printing a piece of paper.
 Close to the FedEx Business Center is an on-site Hertz rental car counter and a hair salon.